polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 You may change the existing debug launchers or create your own for your project.

 ## Target hardware
 All the projects are tested on the PolarFire SoC Icicle kit.
 Most of the projects are tested with the latest available PolarFire SoC Reference Libero design or one of it's variants.
-Please refer **README.md in the root directory of each project** to know more.

 ### Further reading
 For the latest releases of the MPFS HAL, peripheral device drivers and default reference platform configurations refer [PolarFire SoC platform](https://github.com/polarfire-soc/platform).